 ICPJ organizes the following events and activities, among others, each year:

 - Adams County Heritage Festival: Co-sponsored with the YWCA Gettysburg and Adams County, this is a celebration of ethnic music, food, and crafts that reflects the multicultural atmosphere of Adams County, Pennsylvania.

-- Peace Camp: A week-long full-day camp in the summer for children from ages 6-12.
+- Peace Camp: A week-long full-day camp each June for children from ages 6-12.
 Activities include presentations, non-competitive games, projects promoting non-violent conflict resolution, inter-cultural understanding, and environmental stewardship.

 - “Let It Begin With Me”: A conference on peace organized from time to time around topics related to peace and social justice.

 - Peacemaker Awards: Gift of books to Adams County Public Library in honor of local residents who have been distinguished in the pursuit of peace and justice.

-- Newsletter Quarterly: carrying news of Center activities and those of other community groups as well as articles on broader issues, e.g., Iraq, Israel/Palestine, etc.
+- Quarterly Newsletter: Carrying news of Center activities and those of other community groups as well as articles on broader issues, e.g., immigration, environmental justice, global poverty, systemic racism, etc.

 - Annual Meeting: Annual meeting of the membership, held in the fall of each year, featuring a pot-luck, a speaker, and a vote on incoming board members.

 - Other Activities: Lectures and panel discussions of topics of local, national, and international concern.
 Book discussion group on peace and justice issues.
-Support for other peace-and-justice-related organizations, such as Gettysburg for Gun Sense and Adams Unity Coalition and Adams County Human Relations Council.
+Support for other peace-and-justice-related organizations, such as Gettysburg for Gun Sense and Adams Unity Coalition and Adams County Human Relations Council